 Balancing safety and wellbeing with customer entertainment and experience comes to the fore here.
 Retailers’ expectations and centre management objectives might not align as they had previously.
 Ordinarily, the objective of increasing footfall and animating the retail environment would the priority of marketing strategies.

 For now, the approach will have to be modified, most certainly phased.
-The focus will be to maintain footfall through a marketing and communication strategy which avoids peaks and utilises digital channels for many of the location’s usual experiential activities.
-All in the context of future marketing budgets being (rightly) challenged more rigorously, with landlords looking for economies of scale across their portfolios whilst still retaining the individuality of each location.
+The focus will be to maintain footfall through a marketing and communication strategy.
+Digital channels will be utilised for many of the locations’ usual experiential activities.
+Future marketing budgets will be rigorously challenged, seeking economies of scale while retaining location individuality.

 A phased approach